Gunk Baby

 Gunk Baby is a literary fiction novel by Jamie Marina Lau.
 It is Lau's second novel after 2018's Pink Mountain on Locust Island.

 Plot

-Leen is a 24-year-old entrepreneur who opens a ear-cleaning business inside an indoor mall.
+Leen is a 24-year-old entrepreneur who opens an ear-cleaning business inside an indoor mall.
 She joins a group of workers in the complex who plan pranks on their managers but begins to grow disillusioned as her new-found friends become more and more violent.

 Development history

 Gunk Baby originated as an unpublished short story, with Lau starting work on the novel in earnest sometime in 2018.
 Lau began with an idea of the protagonist and developed the rest of the novel around her.
 In an interview with Our Culture, Lau described her intention with the novel to "write about the colonial experience."

 Publication history

-Gunk Baby was first published on April 28, 2021 in Australia by Hachette.
+Gunk Baby was first published on April 28, 2021, in Australia by Hachette.
 The Australian release was followed by a July 8, 2021 release in the United Kingdom by Weidenfeld & Nicolson.
-Gunk Baby was published in the United States on December 13, 2022 by Astra Publishing House.
+Gunk Baby was published in the United States on December 13, 2022, by Astra Publishing House.